Welcome to Croatia

 Adriatic Coast: Pretty seaside villages along the Dalmatian coast are your reward for some serious At Leisure sightseeing in the European capitals of Vienna, Ljubljana and Zagreb.
 Saunter through the pristinely beautiful Plitvice National Park and spend a day relaxing on the island of Hvar, exploring the gorgeous coastline on foot and taking a step back to a more peaceful time.

-Croatia-is an Eastern European country with a long coastline on the Adriatic Sea.
+Croatia- Croatia is an Eastern European country with a long coastline on the Adriatic Sea.
 Encompassing more than a thousand islands, it's also crossed by the Dinaric Alps.
 Its inland capital, Zagreb, is distinguished by its medieval Gornji Grad (Upper Town) and diverse museums.
 The major coastal city Dubrovnik has massive 16th-century walls encircling an Old Town with Gothic and Renaissance buildings.
+In a country famous for its dazzling coastline, Croatia's inland capital has been sneaking under the tourist radar for decades.
+With a new airport terminal opened in March 2017 and exciting new cultural developments bolstering its long-cherished historic and natural charms, now's the time to discover the delights of Zagreb.

 Slovenia-a country in Central Europe, is known for its mountains, ski resorts and lakes.
 On Lake Bled, a glacial lake fed by hot springs, the town of Bled contains a church-topped islet and a cliffside medieval castle.
 In Ljubljana, Slovenia’s capital, baroque facades mix with the 20th-century architecture of native Jože Plečnik, whose iconic Tromostovje (Triple Bridge) spans the tightly curving Ljubljanica River.

 Austria-is a German-speaking country in Central Europe, characterized by mountain villages, baroque architecture, Imperial history and rugged Alpine terrain.
 Vienna, its Danube River capital, is home to the Schönbrunn and Hofburg palaces.
 It has counted Mozart, Strauss and Freud among its residents.
-The country’s other notable regions include the northern.
+The country’s other notable regions include the northern Bohemian Forest, Traunsee Lake and eastern hillside vineyards.

 Trip Planning: The planning stage of your trip can be instrumental in its success and an enjoyable part of the experience itself.
 You have a world of options...and plenty to consider.